blaynem/store-redo/README.md

 - Add notification popup when adding thing to cart
 - Actual styling outside of bootstrap layout
 - Back button to work
-- # of items in cart should should actually quantity of items, not just how many rows there are
+- ~~# of items in cart should should actually quantity of items, not just how many rows there are~~ -- I actually think it's fine this way after viewing some more stuff.
 - If you add an item of same size/type, it should be added to quantity, not another row itself.
-- Need to calculate total
+- ~~Need to calculate total~~
 - Add a fake checkout thing

 ### Comments